Majramos/awesome/TOPICS.md

 ## bookmark

-*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages, articles, and documents.
+*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, read, annotate, and fully preserve what matters, all in one place.
 *   [linuxserver/Heimdall](https://github.com/linuxserver/Heimdall) - An Application dashboard and launcher

 ## react-native

-*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages, articles, and documents.
+*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, read, annotate, and fully preserve what matters, all in one place.
 *   [karakeep-app/karakeep](https://github.com/karakeep-app/karakeep) - A self-hostable bookmark-everything app (links, notes and images) with AI-based automatic tagging and full text search

 ## read-it-later

-*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages, articles, and documents.
+*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, read, annotate, and fully preserve what matters, all in one place.
 *   [karakeep-app/karakeep](https://github.com/karakeep-app/karakeep) - A self-hostable bookmark-everything app (links, notes and images) with AI-based automatic tagging and full text search

 ## bookmarks-manager